Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Discussion

 \section{Discussion}

-We developed a multiple imputation method for hierarchical time series data that can accommodate a specific type of nonlinear relationship between variables and evaluated the performance of the proposed method using a simulation study and an application to a data set on secondary school enrollment rates.
-Through comparisons with existing methods for multiple imputation of hierarchical time series data, we found that the proposed MINTS method can lead to substantial gains in performance when variables in the imputation model have a nonlinear relationship that can be well-approximated by a piecewise linear function.
+We developed a multiple imputation method for hierarchical time series data that accommodates nonlinear relationships between variables.
+We evaluated the performance of the proposed method using a simulation study and an application to a data set on secondary school enrollment rates.
+Through comparisons with existing methods for multiple imputation of hierarchical time series data, we found that the proposed MINTS method can lead to substantial gains in performance when variables in the imputation model have a nonlinear relationship.

-In the simulation study, we found that MINTS performed better for estimation of parameters in uncongenial analysis models using nonlinear simulated data compared to existing models based on the MICE and Amelia methodologies.
-MINTS generally resulted in the smallest MAE and FMI across experiments, while retaining close to nominal coverage in all but the experiments at the highest rate of simulated missingness.
-The simulation study results suggest that when there is a nonlinear relationship between variables, MINTS is a preferable method over the MICE and Amelia methods.
-We also found MINTS still performed well when the variables in the imputation model have a linear relationship, but the difference in performance between MINTS and the existing methods was less pronounced.
+In the simulation study, MINTS generally performed better for estimation of parameters in uncongenial analysis models compared to existing models based on the MICE and Amelia methodologies.
+We found that MINTS is likely to balance the tradeoff between MAE and coverage better than existing methods when there is a nonlinear relationship between variables, though undercoverage is a concern at very high rates of missingness when the number of complete cases is small.
+MINTS still performed well in validation exercises with a linear relationship between variables, but we found the difference in performance between MINTS and the existing methods was less pronounced.